Contributors from members of the Copper team

 Because of the vast assortment of skills and duties required under this role, it can be tough to know where to start when it comes time to hire.
 What do you look for?

-This article takes the guesswork out of your hiring process.
+This article takes the guesswork out of your hiring process by providing insights into the key attributes to consider when selecting a candidate who is a project manager.
 Look for these qualities (along with a good personality, of course) in your next construction project manager hire.

 A quick background on construction project managers: